cfu288/mere-medical/apps/docs/docs/getting-started/ai-setup.md

 If Mere can't connect to Ollama:

-1. Verify Ollama is running:
+1. Verify Ollama is running on your machine:

 ```bash
 ollama list